A pension input period is used by Her Majesty's Revenue & Customs (HMRC) to determine which tax year your contributions are treated for tax purposes.

 If the total contributions to all of your pensions add up to more than the Annual Allowance, you will have to pay a tax charge on the amount paid above the Annual Allowance.

 Where the total of the contributions to all of your registered pension schemes exceeds the annual allowance in a given year, unused allowances from up to three previous tax years may be available.
-The annual allowance for each of the three tax years before the tax year 2011/2012 is assumed to be £50,000 for this purpose.
+The annual allowance for the last three tax years is assumed to be £40,000 for this purpose.
+If you have taken a cash lump sum or Flexi-Access Drawdown direct from your pension pot since 6 April 2015 you can’t top it up with unused allowance from previous years.

 To be able to do this you must have been a member of a registered pension scheme in the tax year(s) from which you wish to make use of any unused allowance.
 If you think this may affect you please contact your financial adviser.